Climate Change and Reproductive Health

 The webinar series is brought to you in partnership with the Collaborative on Health and the Environment, the University of California, San Francisco Program on Reproductive Health and the Environment (PRHE), the International Federation of Gynecology and Obstetrics (FIGO), Alliance of Nurses for Healthy Environments (ANHE), Endocrine Society, the International Federation of Fertility Societies (IFFS), and UCSF’s Environment Research and Translation for Health Center (EaRTH).

-This webinar will be moderated by Nathaniel DeNicola, MD, MSHP, FACOG, Chair of Telehealth for the American College of Obstetricians and Gynecologists (ACOG).
-It will last for 70 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Nathaniel DeNicola, MD, MSHP, FACOG, Chair of Telehealth for the American College of Obstetricians and Gynecologists (ACOG).
+It lasted for 70 minutes and was recorded for our call and webinar archive.